markwilde33/CI-project-three/README.md

 4. "I want to be welcomed to the quiz by my unique username and have the rules presented to me before I play the game."

-5. "On completion of the quiz I want to see my score and visit a leaderboard.
+5. "On completion of the quiz I want to see my score and be able to visit a leaderboard.
 Did I make the top ten?
 If so, were did I rank?"

 6. "I want to play the quiz at the same time as my friends, each on our own browsers, and see who does the best."